-a.
+- a.
 To be judged over a course in the ring consisting of paired markers set 51 cm wider than the widest wheel track of each vehicle.
-The course is to be posted in advance and must be driven from memory, at a trot.
+The course is to be posted in advance and must be driven from memory, at a trot. - b.

-b.
 Two or more horses cantering or galloping at the same time for 4 or more strides will be considered a break in gait.
-A prolonged canter or gallop is 6 or more full strides by two or more horses.
+A prolonged canter or gallop is 6 or more full strides by two or more horses. - c.

-c.
 Penalties are assessed as follows:

-Knocking down or dislodging obstacle or course marker 10 seconds

-Break of gait to canter or gallop:
+- Break of gait to canter or gallop:

-• 1st Break to a canter or gallop.
-10 seconds
+1st Break to a canter or gallop.

-2nd Break to a canter or gallop 10 seconds
+2nd Break to a canter or gallop

-3rd Break to a canter or gallop 10 seconds
+3rd Break to a canter or gallop

-4th Break to a canter or gallop Elimination
+• 4th Break to a canter or gallop

-Prolonged canter or gallop Elimination
+Prolonged canter or gallop

-Groom down (first 2 times) 20 faults seconds/occurrence
+Groom down (first 2 times)

-Groom down 3rd time Elimination
+Groom down 3rd time

-Off source Elimination
+Off course.